lopezrj/lopezrj.github.io/_posts/2018-11-02-dates-with-lubridate.markdown

 ## C. Helper functions

-The lubridate package provides a set of functions for extraction and modifications of the elements of time and date of objects: yday, qday, day, wday, hour, round_date, floor_date, ceiling_date.
+The lubridate package provides a set of functions for extraction and modifications of the elements of time and date of objects: `yday`, `qday`, `day`, `wday`, `hour`, `round_date`, `floor_date`, `ceiling_date`.
 Also simple functions to get and set components of a date-time, such as year, month, mday, hour, minute and second.

 ```
 d <- now()  ## 2019-06-12 21:05:02 CST